klayu/hb_beacon/content/english/blog/droid-addiction.md

 ![Woman Droid](/womandroid1.jpg)

 This woman is in her mid-forties; the other friend and I are 87 and 79, respectively.
 The 87-year-old is sharp as a tack but knows nothing about electronic devices.
 While I know my way around computers, I’m a tyro compared to the ‘droid addict.
-Since all social interaction was dominated by her, my older friend and I could only listen and look at the photos.
-I could excuse this rudeness if my younger friend were showing off a new toy that she was enchanted with.
-But she’s had it over a year.

 {{<

 leftbannertop src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

+text1="Since all social interaction was dominated by her, my older friend and I could only listen and look at the photos.
+I could excuse this rudeness if my younger friend were showing off a new toy that she was enchanted with.
+But she’s had it over a year."

-text1="Doesn’t it ever occur to ‘droid junkies that they’re being rude?
+text2="Doesn’t it ever occur to ‘droid junkies that they’re being rude?
 With their fingers dancing over their devices and their eyes focused on the images, they’re only half present at best.
 They don’t make eye contact.
 Where in God’s name are they?
 Would taking their ‘droids away leave them feeling helpless and naked?"

-text2=""

 >}}